 25. What do I have to do during a strike?

 Your manager will be scheduling people to work under ESA (Essential Services Agreement).
 If you are not scheduled to work, walking the picket line to accumulate picket hours would be beneficial.

 26. What do I have to do to get strike pay?

 To obtain strike pay you must volunteer to work on the picket line or with other strike-related duties.

 27. How much do you get paid?

-Strike Pay will be $120/day; member must complete at least 4 hours of picketing or other authorized duties supporting the strike that day to be eligible.
+Strike Pay will be $120/day; a member must complete at least four (4) hours of picketing or other authorized duties supporting the strike that day to be eligible.
 Strike pay is only available to those members who are not working that day due to essential services agreements.
 Strike Pay will commence on the member’s third day of picketing or other authorized duties.